sarpiens/corescripts/README.md

 filterN_seqs.sh, accession2taxid.R and check_seq2taxid_accession.py; A detailed description can be found in the supplementary material of the publication.

 # 2.multiqc_stats.py
-Script used to generated some qc stats from multiqc reports.
+Script used to generate some qc stats from multiqc reports.

 # 3.process_counts_K2.py
 Script used to generate specific taxon counts of interest from Kraken2 reports for databases comparison.